Løyesaum on Velevotter

 Gunnister Man’s Knitted Possessions

-Preserved by the peat of the Shetland Islands, northeast of the mainland of Scotland, the knitted artifacts found with Gunnister Man, now in the collection of the National Museum of Scotland, provide a rare look at seventeenth-century Scottish knitting.
+Preserved by the peat of the Shetland Islands, northeast of the mainland of Scotland, the knitted artifacts found with Gunnister Man, now in the National Museum of Scotland collection, provide a rare look at seventeenth-century Scottish knitting.

 By Deborah Pulliam